Find out about the unique collaboration between a Broadway actress and a Prevention Specialist:

 Meet The Team

-As the Co-Director of Theatrical Prevention Education, Stephanie Brooks has over 20 years experience as an educator specializing in mental health management.
+Stephanie Brooks is a volunteer collaborator with Empowered Voices.
+Ms. Brooks has over 20 years experience as an educator specializing in mental health management.
 She is a certified prevention specialist and risk reduction specialist who has held positions as a master resiliency trainer, early education specialist, suicide intervention skills trainer, sexual assault prevention trainer, domestic violence trainer, substance abuse prevention and intervention instructor, creative arts teacher, narrative therapist, educational counselor, and risk reduction coordinator.
 Brooks has also led process improvement teams in these realms.

 Brooks has worked as a case manager for a leading community action agency where she intensively collaborated with underserved populations; advocating for high schools, the juvenile justice system, family advocacy, the Department of Children and Families, and the Department of Labor to provide comprehensive services.
 All of which led to positive change outcomes.